-PURPOSE: To ensure patient PHI is maintained in compliance with HIPAA laws regarding all Communication.
+PURPOSE: To ensure patient PHI is maintained in compliance with HIPAA laws regarding all communication.

 POLICY: It is Baptist Community Health Services (BCHS) policy that all employees shall regard information about BCHS's patients, clients, staff, or associates as confidential.
-Information regarding any patient's medical records, telephone conversations, family histories and diseases or illnesses shall be restricted to BCHS's professional and paraprofessional personnel appropriate business associates or relatives that directly participate in the care of the patient.
+Information regarding any patient's medical records, telephone conversations, family histories and diseases or illnesses shall be restricted to BCHS's professional and paraprofessional personnel, appropriate business associates or relatives that directly participate in the care of the patient.
 Employees who violate this policy are subject to disciplinary action, including termination from employment.
-Mobile, SMS Messaging, opt-in data will not be shared with third parties.